hugowschneider/fastgraphql/docs/pages/tutorial/data-types.md

 # Type System and Python Types

-Before we dive deeper on how to use *FastGraphQL* to create and deploy your GraphQL API, lets look into the supported data types and how *FastGraphQL* connect python types with GraphQL Type.
+Before we dive deeper into how to use *FastGraphQL* to create and deploy your GraphQL API, it is important to look into the supported data types and how *FastGraphQL* connects python types with GraphQL Types.

-Starting from the very beginning, lets look together into native python types.
+Starting from the very beginning, let us look together into native python types.

 ## Primitive Python Types